Sitecore-Hackathon/2026-The-Paprika-Prophets/docs/DATA_INVENTORY.md

 - **Application hosting:** Determined by Vercel / deployment target region.
 - **OpenAI processing:** Data is processed by OpenAI in accordance with their [API data usage policy](https://openai.com/policies/api-data-usage-policies).
-- **Sitecore content tree:** Same region as the customer's XM Cloud instance.
+- **Sitecore content tree:** Same region as the customer's SitecoreAI instance.

 ## Data Deletion